Dvergasteinn - the Rock of the Dwarfs - by Seyðisfjörður in East-Iceland - Icelandic Folklore

 On my travels in Iceland, I always seek out places connected to folklore.
-There is a myriad of such stories in Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason, which is one of my favourite read, all 5 volumes of it!
+There is a myriad of such stories in Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason, which is one of my favourite read, all 5 volumes of it!

 While I was travelling in East-Iceland I visited several such places, one of them being Dvergasteinn - the Rock of the Dwarfs - which is folklore related to a very peculiar rock in Vestdalseyri just outside of Seyðisfjörður town.